gageml/gage/tests/cmd-main.md

       Gage ML command line interface.
     ⤶
     Options:
       --version      Print program version and exit.
       -C path        Run command from a different directory.
       --runs path    Use a different location for runs.
-      --debug      Show debug messages.
+      -v, --verbose  Show more information.
+Use twice for debug logging.
       -h, --help     Show this message and exit.
     ⤶
     Commands:
       associate        Associate a run with a project directory.